-The New Yorker celebrated its 90th birthday last weekend, and it's still as good as it ever was.
+The New Yorker celebrates its 95th birthday in 2020, and it's still as good as it ever was.
 Beyond-sharp cartoons, smart politics, fiction with a kick and beautiful poetry online and in print every week.
 If you get tired of the dailies all telling the same story, you'll find The New Yorker wonderfully refreshing: the angles it takes are always off the beaten track and its criticism really thinks for itself.
 The podcast is also excellent.

 If you're looking for something to take you beyond the bounds of your usual reading, then this might be it.
 Guernica places a heavy emphasis on writing about lesser-known places and cultures, whether in – you guessed it – every day.